Search

 Contents

-This article provides an overview of what computer vision platforms do, why platforms enable broad commercial use, providing the easiest and most agile way to use computer vision technology.
+This article provides an overview of what computer vision platforms do and why platforms enable broad commercial use. providing the easiest and most agile way to use computer vision technology.

-We will guide you through the basics of computer vision and how to speed up computer vision development by using modern no-code/low-code infrastructure and visual programming.
+We will guide you through the basics of computer vision and how to speed up computer vision development by using modern automated infrastructure and visual programming.

 In particular, the article will cover